yimingg7/CourseProject/README.md

 ## Results

-The following table records the best performance(highest F1 score) by using each model:
+The following table records the best performance achieved (highest F1 score) by using each model:

 | Model| Precision | Recall| F1 |
 |-------|-------|-------|-------|